spirali/spirali.github.io/content/blog/nelsie/index.md

         b.box(x=x, y=y, width=50, height=50, bg_color=InSteps(c)).text(str(i + 2))
 ```

-We will not go into the details, but an important
+We will not go into the details, but an
 important feature is `InSteps` on the last line.

 ### `InSteps` mechanism

-`InSteps` is way how to create several steps
+`InSteps` is a way how to create several steps
 of a slide while defining only what is changed.

-For explanation purspose, we first create a single slide with just green rectangle in the middle of the slide.
+For explanation purposes, we first create a single slide with just a green rectangle in the middle of the slide.
 We set the width, height, and color.
-The centering on both axis is default.
+The centering on both axes is the default one.

 ```python
 @deck.slide()